-Countries: NL, BE, DE and the UK for both the user's legal entity and all individuals associated with the user's legal entity.
+Countries: BE, DE, ES, FR, GB, NL and US for both the user's legal entity and all individuals associated with the user's legal entity.

 This feature is in development phase.
 Some of the APIs, documentation, and processes may change as the feature evolves.
 If you have any feedback, reach out to your Adyen contact.